 6.2.
 Your billing account.
-To pay the charges for a Service, you will be asked to provide a payment method at the time you sign up for that Service.
+To pay the charges for a Service, you will be asked to provide a payment method at the time that you sign up for that Service.
 You can access and change your billing account information and payment method on the Billing and Account Management website (https://commerce.microsoft.com).
 Additionally, you agree to permit Microsoft to use any updated account information regarding your payment method provided by your issuing bank or the applicable payment network.
 You agree to keep your billing account and contact information current at all times.
-Changes made to your billing account won't affect charges we submit to your billing account before we could reasonably act on your changes to your billing account.
+Changes made to your billing account won't affect charges that we submit to your billing account before we could reasonably act on your changes to your billing account.

 6.3.
 Billing.
-By providing Microsoft with a payment method, you (i) represent that you are authorized to use the payment method that you provided and that any payment information you provide is true and accurate; (ii) authorize Microsoft to charge you for the Services using your payment method; and (iii) authorize Microsoft to charge you for any paid feature of the Services that you choose to sign up for or use while this Agreement is in force.
+By providing Microsoft with a payment method, you (i) represent that you are authorised to use the payment method that you provided and that any payment information you provide is true and accurate; (ii) authorise Microsoft to charge you for the Services using your payment method; and (iii) authorise Microsoft to charge you for any paid feature of the Services that you choose to sign up for or use while this Agreement is in force.
 We may bill you (a) in advance; (b) at the time of purchase; (c) shortly after purchase; or (d) on a recurring basis for subscription Services.
-Also, we may charge you up to the amount you've approved, and we'll notify you in advance of any change in the amount to be charged for recurring subscription Services.
+Also, we may charge you up to the amount that you've approved, and we'll notify you in advance of any change in the amount to be charged for recurring subscription Services.
 We may bill you at the same time for more than one of your prior billing periods for amounts that haven't previously been processed.